Nondiscrimination & Non-harassment Policy

 - performing sexual gestures or touching oneself sexually in front of others;

 - telling sexual or dirty jokes;

-- sexual activity where consent is not given or obtained;
+- engaging in acts of sexual violence or sexual activity where consent is not given or obtained;

 - spreading sexual rumors or rating other students as to sexual activity or performance; or